 To discharge the new public health responsibilities, the Council was provided with a ringfenced public health grant.
 A new 'Public Health' line has been included in the Comprehensive Income and Expenditure Statement and this has been credited with this income.
 Public Health expenditure has also been charged to this line.

 Under the new arrangements for Public Health, staff performing Public Health functions who were compulsorily transferred from the PCTs to local authorities and who had access to the NHS Pension Scheme on 31 March 2013 retained access to that scheme on transfer at 1 April 2013.
-Further details regarding this can be found in Note 45 Post-Employment Benefits.

 No material assets or liabilities were transferred.
-2012/13